jgehrcke/gipc/docs/index.rst

 - gipc obeys `semantic versioning 2 <http://semver.org/>`_.

-- Although gipc is in an early development phase, I found it to work stable already.
-The unit test suite aims to cover all of gipc's features within a clean gevent environment.
-More complex application scenarios, however, are not covered so far.
-Please let me know in which cases gipc + gevent fails for you.

 .. _reliable:

 Is gipc reliable?
 =================
+gipc is developed with a strong focus on reliability and with best intentions in mind.
+Although gipc handles a delicate combination of processes, signals, threads, and forking, I have observed it to work reliably.
+The unit test suite covers all of gipc's features within a clean gevent environment, but also covers scenarios of medium complexity.
+To my knowledge, gipc is being deployed in serious production scenarios.

-As of version 0.3, I am not aware of severe issues.
-To my knowledge, gipc has already been deployed in serious projects.
-Generally, you should be aware of the fact that mixing any of fork, threads, greenlets and an event loop library such as libev bears the potential for various kinds of corner-case disasters.
+But still, generally, you should be aware of the fact that mixing any of fork, threads, greenlets and an event loop library such as libev bears the potential for various kinds of corner-case disasters.
 One could argue that ``fork()`` in the context of libev without doing a clean ``exec`` in the child already *is* broken design.
-However, many people would like to do exactly this and gipc's basic approach has proven to work in such cases. gipc is developed with a strong focus on reliability and with best intentions in mind.
-Via unit testing it has been validated to work reliably in scenarios of low and medium complexity.
-Of course, gipc cannot rescue an a priori ill-posed approach.
+However, many people would like to do exactly this and gipc's basic approach has proven to work in such cases.
 Now it is up to you to evaluate gipc in the context of your project -- please share your experience.

 .. _installation: